yuusoft-org/jempl/docs/AST.md

 ### Example 6: When Directive

 The `$when` directive controls whether an entire object exists in the output.
+Like `$if`, it supports functions and arithmetic operations.

 Template: